RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 ## Using SSL and StackExchange.Redis

-StackExchange.Redis is the first Redis client that natively supported TLS.
-The following code has the StackExchange Redis Client operate on a TLS connection:
+StackExchange.Redis was the first Redis client to natively support TLS, as shown here:

 ```csharp
 using StackExchange.Redis;